jundalisay/superb/content/en/faq.md

 We've already proven Social Superphysics through our correct predictions both in [politics](/social/cycles/predictions) and [economics](/social/supersociology/precrisis-years).
 We are already testing our points-based economic system to solve the current stagflation, something that Economics has no solution for.
 So no worries with those.

-But we still need to prove that Medical Superphysics and Material Superphysics also work by curing diseases and by realizing fusion, levitation, and teleportation (actions at a distance) via the aether of Maxwell and Fresnell.
+But we still need to prove that Bio Superphysics and Material Superphysics also work by curing diseases and by realizing fusion, levitation, and teleportation (actions at a distance) via the aether of Maxwell and Fresnell.

 Medicine is highly regulated and Material experiments are expensive.
 We aim to surmount both impediments through our economic system.

 This is why, until 2030, most of our work is on Social Superphysics as economics and policies.
-The work on Medical and Material Superphysics will mostly be theoretical for now, though we've done [rudimentary experiments on levitation](/material/levitation).
+The work on Bio and Material Superphysics will mostly be theoretical for now, though we've done [rudimentary experiments on levitation](/material/levitation).

 <!-- In the past, Material Superphysics was proven by miracles such as Jesus walking on water or Buddhist monks levitating.
 But this was not replicable.
 So we use Tesla's spacetime priniples which are opposite those of Einstein's General Relativity.  -->
 {{< /l >}}